 Lacey: As a Paralympian, we work closely with the military who has acquired disabilities; I had never considered myself to be overly patriotic until I shared space with people who have almost lost their lives for the things that our flag represents.
-It left a big mark with me so I try to honor our country as best as I can because the USA has so much to be proud of, and it’s an honor to be part of a country that is continuously evolving and growing.
+It left a big mark on me so I try to honor our country as best as I can because the USA has so much to be proud of, and it’s an honor to be part of a country that is continuously evolving and growing.

 AfterShokz: Tell us about your experience at the Paralympic Games.

 Lacey: The Games were amazing.
-[For] Rio [I] was crazy unprepared, but it was an incredible moment that felt suspended in time as if you were arriving somewhere you’ve spent years planning to go and it finally happens!
+[For] Rio [I] was crazy unprepared, but it was an incredible moment that felt suspended in time, as if you were arriving somewhere you’ve spent years planning to go, and it finally happens!
 It was surreal, and I was constantly reminded of the hard work, and thankful for each moment that led me to the village, to that track, and to the pit.

 AfterShokz: What type of music do you listen to while you train?